Steem-FOSSbot/steem-fossbot-voter/docs/installation.md

 	4. **EMAIL_ADDRESS_TO** (optional), set to your email address for notifications
 	5. **EMAIL_ADDRESS_SENDER** (optional), set spoof email address for notification sender.
 Has no effect if EMAIL_ADDRESS_TO is not set
 	6. **SENDGRID_API_KEY** (optional), set to SendGrid API key, _which you will set up later_ if you want email notifications, so leave as default 'none' for now
+5. Click the _Deploy_ button
+6. **Wait**, this process can take up to five minutes, do not refresh your browser.

+After the app finishes deploying as a server, you can view the dashboard by clicking the **View ->** button and confirm it was set up correctly.
+Use the root URL of your app as hosted on Heroku, e.g. https://voter.herokuapp.com

+##### Please note

 You can always go to the _Resources_ tab in your Heroku Dashboard and change these variables any time.
 Each time you set a Config variable it restarts the server, so the change can take effect.

-After the app finishes deploying as a server, you can view the dashboard by clicking the **View ->** button and confirm it was set up correctly.
-Use the root URL of your app as hosted on Heroku, e.g. https://voter.herokuapp.com

 Please see the usage information above this section for more information about the dashboard.

 #### IMPORTANT!
 Configure bot to run periodically

-A free Heroku app (called a "dyno") will idle after a certain amount of time, and so we cannot run a continuous code on this server.
+A free Heroku app (called a "dyno") will idle after a certain amount of time, and so we cannot run a continuous code loop on this server.
 However in order to run our curation bot **we need to set a scheduled task which will run the bot periodally**.

 The **Heroku Scheduler** add-on was created with the app (if you had a verified account), so we'll add a scheduled task there with these steps: